supercollider/supercollider/README_WINDOWS.md

   to download the ASIO SDK from Steinberg, and DSound support requires the DirectX SDK from Microsoft.

-- GNU Readline is not provided as VS built binary.
-Apparently it cannot be built with VS. We therefore need to exctract it form one of the MinGW distributions, where it is often bundled.
+- GNU Readline is not provided as VS built binary, and no recent version is available as separate download.
+We therefore need to exctract it form one of the MinGW distributions, where it is often bundled.

 *Note:* When working on any of this (see below) always use the MS provided